The Best Civilizations in Civilization 526 Feb 2019 9

 Summary: Defensive, Map Control, City Expansion

 Passive expansion focused on territory and defense, the Shoshone get an extra tile area around their founded cities and get a bonus for the defending them.
 Extra territory means quicker expansion, which means more resources and geographical control, which means all the land is now yours.
 Yey.
-Just watch out for the Americans when revolvers start being invented.
+Just watch out for the white man.

 Summary: Wonders, Production Boost

 Self explanatory, really.
 The Egyptians were master builders, being good to the point that people still think their work is magic and not science.
-Aside from the Pyramids and the Sphinx, they are responsible for the invention of obelisks, huge stone statues, tombs, and many other nice feats of engineering -- even the fabled Pharos of Alexandria was built in Egypt (in a harbour city called Alexandria).
+Aside from the Pyramids and the Sphinx, they are responsible for the invention of obelisks, huge stone statues, tombs, and many other nice feats of engineering.
 As a reflection of that, Egyptians in Civ V are 20% faster when building wonders, making for a very competitive civilisation capable of snatching almost every wonder in the game if they so choose.

 Summary: Production Boost, Strategic Resources, Specialised Units

-The best units in Civ V require strategic resources; cavalry needs horses, knights need iron, and nuclear stuff need Uranium.
+The best units in Civ V require strategic resources; cavalry needs horses, knights need iron, and nuclear stuff needs Uranium.
 Russia, as a huge country the size of a continent, has that (and crazy communism) by the ton, making it a very resourceful nation.
-In the game, their bonus gives you an increased production for every resource, while doubling the amount of said strategic items, creating a very good civilisation for those wishing to have loads of specialised units -- or less realistically, engaging in trade.
+In Civ V, their bonus gives you an increased production for every resource, while doubling the amount of said strategic items, creating a very good civilisation for those wishing to have loads of specialised units -- or less realistically, engaging in trade.

 What do you think?
 Did this help you find the civ you were looking for?
 Do you have any suggestion of nations we did not list here?
 Let us know in the comments below!